 A few antidepressants have been shown to induce sexual dysfunction side effects at a significantly lower rate than the SSRIs.
-In a double-blind 6-week study comparing nefazodone with sertraline, Feiger and colleagues63 observed that nefazodone had a significantly lower rate of sexual dysfunction side effects than sertraline.
+In a double-blind 6-week study comparing nefazodone with sertraline, Feiger and colleagues observed that nefazodone had a significantly lower rate of sexual dysfunction side effects than sertraline.
 Of the 160 patients enrolled in the study, approximately two thirds of each group were sexually active at entry into the study.
-Using the libido item of the HAM-D, item 14, as a measure of sexual function, the investigators demonstrated significantly more improvement in sexual desire in patients treated with nefap < .001 vs. sertraline (last-observation-carried-forward analysis).
+Using the libido item of the HAM-D, item 14, as a measure of sexual function, the investigators demonstrated significantly more improvement in sexual desire in patients treated with nefaaAdapted from Ferguson et al. and data on file, Bristol-Myers Squibb Company.
+Data are from 75 sertraline-treated patients who experienced sexual dysfunction upon either switching to nefazodone or restarting sertraline.

 Figure 4.
-Switching From a Selective Serotonin Reuptake Inhibitor to Nefazodone: Report of an 8-Week Double-Blind Study^a zodone than patients treated with sertraline beginning as early as week 2 and continuing throughout treatment (Figure 5).
+Switching From a Selective Serotonin Reuptake Inhibitor to Nefazodone: Report of an 8-Week Double-Blind Studya zodone than patients treated with sertraline beginning as early as week 2 and continuing throughout treatment (Figure 5).
 This improvement in sexual interest occurred whether or not the patients were sexually active.
 However, no improvement was noted for patients taking sertraline.
 Using detailed questioning of the patients in the study, Feiger and colleagues observed that in women, nefazodone was significantly superior to sertraline on measures of ease of achieving orgasm and satisfaction with the ability to achieve orgasm at week 6 of the study (Figure 6).
 Similar results were observed in men who were asked about difficulty with ejaculation and ability to enjoy sex (Figure 7).
 A dramatic increase in the percentage of men who reported difficulty with ejaculation was observed in patients taking sertraline compared with only a slight increase among those men treated with nefazodone.
 In fact, by the end of the study, two thirds of the men taking sertraline reported difficulty with ejaculation.
 An increased percentage of men treated with nefazodone reported an ability to enjoy sex, whereas the percentage among men treated with sertraline decreased.